ibis a pythonic query language

 expression = db.table('halloffame').head()

-Expression generating backends operate on SQL databases that interoperator with sqlalchemy
+Expression generating backends operate on SQL databases that interoperator with sqlalchemy.

 >>> assert isinstance(expression.compile(), sqlalchemy.sql.Select)

-In the case of expression generating backends, the intermediate representation is a sqlalchemy
+In the case of expression generating backends, the intermediate representation is a sqlalchemy object.

 with traditional SQL databases.

-string generating backends.¶
+ibis string generating backends.¶

 pip install --upgrade ibis-framework[omniscidb]

-to interface with big data systems that manage
+String generating backends allow ibis to interface with big data systems that manage

 their own computation.
-For example, we may connect to an example omnisci
+For example, we may connect to an example omnisci database.

 omnisci = ibis.omniscidb.connect(host='metis.omnisci.com', user='demouser', password='HyperInteractive', port=443, database='omnisci', protocol='https')

-is described as a string generating backend because the intermediate representation of the
+omnisci is described as a string generating backend because the intermediate representation of the

 query is a flavor of SQL.